corememltd/cloud-managed-dns/README.md

 **N.B.** do not change [`168.63.129.16` as it is Azure's DNS server for local systems](https://docs.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16)

-# Decommisioning
+# Decommissioning

 **N.B.** Works in Progress

-To remove the inproduction deployment, simply run from within the project directory:
+To remove the in production deployment, simply run from within the project directory:

     gmake undeploy-authoritative